sta/websocket-sharp/README.md

 };
 ```

-`e` has come across as `EventArgs.Empty`, so there is no operation on `e`.
+The `e` has come across as the `EventArgs.Empty`, so there is no operation on the `e`.

 ##### WebSocket.OnMessage event #####

-`WebSocket.OnMessage` event is emitted each time WebSocket data frame is received.
+The `WebSocket.OnMessage` event occurs when the `WebSocket` receives a data frame.

 ```cs
 ws.OnMessage += (sender, e) =>